DanMcInerney/LANs.py/README.md

 ``` shell
 python LANs.py -h
 ```
+Normal Usage

--b BEEF_HOOK_URL: copy the BeEF hook URL to inject it into every page the victim visits, eg: -b http://192.168.1.10:3000/hook.js
+  * -b BEEF_HOOK_URL: copy the BeEF hook URL to inject it into every page the victim visits, eg: -b http://192.168.1.10:3000/hook.js

--c 'HTML CODE': inject arbitrary HTML code into pages the victim visits; include the quotes when selecting HTML to inject
+  * -c 'HTML CODE': inject arbitrary HTML code into pages the victim visits; include the quotes when selecting HTML to inject

--d: open an xterm with driftnet to see all images they view
+  * -d: open an xterm with driftnet to see all images they view

--dns DOMAIN: spoof the DNS of DOMAIN. e.g. -dns facebook.com will DNS spoof every DNS request to facebook.com or subdomain.facebook.com
+  * -dns DOMAIN: spoof the DNS of DOMAIN. e.g. -dns facebook.com will DNS spoof every DNS request to facebook.com or subdomain.facebook.com

--a: Spoof every DNS response the victim makes, effectively creating a captive portal page; -r option can be used with this
+  * -a: Spoof every DNS response the victim makes, effectively creating a captive portal page; -r option can be used with this

--r IPADDRESS: only to be used with the -dns DOMAIN option; redirect the user to this IPADDRESS when they visit DOMAIN
+  * -r IPADDRESS: only to be used with the -dns DOMAIN option; redirect the user to this IPADDRESS when they visit DOMAIN

--u: prints URLs visited; truncates at 150 characters and filters image/css/js/woff/svg urls since they spam the output and are uninteresting
+  * -u: prints URLs visited; truncates at 150 characters and filters image/css/js/woff/svg urls since they spam the output and are uninteresting

--i INTERFACE: specify interface; default is first interface in `ip route`, eg: -i wlan0
+  * -i INTERFACE: specify interface; default is first interface in `ip route`, eg: -i wlan0

--ip: target this IP address
+  * -ip: target this IP address

--n: performs a quick nmap scan of the target
+  * -n: performs a quick nmap scan of the target

--na: performs an aggressive nmap scan in the background and outputs to [victim IP address].nmap.txt
+  * -na: performs an aggressive nmap scan in the background and outputs to [victim IP address].nmap.txt

--p: print username/passwords for FTP/IMAP/POP/IRC/HTTP, HTTP POSTs made, all searches made, incoming/outgoing emails, and IRC messages sent/received
+  * -p: print username/passwords for FTP/IMAP/POP/IRC/HTTP, HTTP POSTs made, all searches made, incoming/outgoing emails, and IRC messages sent/received

--pcap PCAP_FILE: parse through all the packets in a pcap file; requires the -ip [target's IP address] argument
+  * -pcap PCAP_FILE: parse through all the packets in a pcap file; requires the -ip [target's IP address] argument

--rmac ROUTER_MAC: enter router MAC here if you're having trouble getting the script to automatically fetch it
+  * -rmac ROUTER_MAC: enter router MAC here if you're having trouble getting the script to automatically fetch it

--rip ROUTER_IP: enter router IP here if you're having trouble getting the script to automatically fetch it
+  * -rip ROUTER_IP: enter router IP here if you're having trouble getting the script to automatically fetch it

--v: show verbose URLs which do not truncate at 150 characters like -u
+  * -v: show verbose URLs which do not truncate at 150 characters like -u

+Wifi Jamming
+  * -s MAC_Address_to_skip: Specify a MAC address to skip deauthing.
+Example: -s 00:11:BB:33:44:AA
+  * -ch CHANNEL: Limit wifijammer to single channel
+  * -m MAXIMUM: Maximum number of clients to deauth
+  * -no: Do not clear the deauth list when the maximum (-m) number of client/AP combos is reached.
+Must be used in conjunction with -m.
+Example: -m 10 -n
+  * -t TIME_INTERVAL: Time between each deauth packet.
+Default is maximum.
+If you see scapy errors like 'no buffer space' try: -t .00001
+  * --packets NUMBER: Number of packets to send in each deauth burst.
+Default is 1 packet.
+  * --directedonly: Don't send deauth packets to the broadcast address of APs and only send to client/AP pairs
+  * --accesspoint ROUTER_MAC: Enter the MAC address of a specific AP to target.

 ### Clean up